How to enable Zendesk AI: A practical guide

 Turning on the basic AI agent

-The basic AI Agent is the easiest one to get going since it’s included in the modern Suite plans.
-Here are the general steps:
+The basic AI Agent is accessible for those on modern Suite plans.
+Here are the steps to get started:

 -